 5. are required on a regular basis.

-Additionally, there are differences between allowances for single individuals and for spouses qualifying for the STAR&PLUS waiver program.
+Additionally, there are differences between income allowances for single individuals and for spouses qualifying for the STAR PLUS waiver program.
 As of Jan.
 1, 2015, an individual may have up to $2,199 in monthly direct gross income and own a total of $2,000 in assets, excluding a homestead, primary vehicle, irrevocable prepaid funeral plan and burial plots.
 If the applicant is married (and the spouse is not also applying for Medicaid), the asset and income limits increase significantly to allow the healthy spouse to continue paying their bills.

 Traditional health care and long-term care support are combined under STAR&PLUS, and the program provides services including (though not limited to) adult day care, delivered meals, home care, medical care, assistance with ADLs and respite care.
 With these services in place, the applicant's caregiver is able to continue working in the community or simply enjoy some personal time.